kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 [CompositePodGroup API](https://github.com/kubernetes/enhancements/issues/6012)).
 However, we never expect preemption unit to be larger than scheduling unit.

-Based on that, we will extend the the existing `GangSchedulingPolicy` as following:
+Based on that, `PodGroupTemplate` and `PodGroupSpec` are extended as follows:

 ```golang
 // DisruptionMode defines how individual entities within a group can be disrupted.